What are the steps for an in-kind transfer or rollover of directly owned real estate to STRATA?

 - Copy of the existing title policy: Provide a copy of the existing title policy, which shows your current IRA custodian or plan as the insured for the benefit of your IRA or qualified plan.

-- Recent valuation: Provide a current real estate valuation prepared by an independent third party, such as a licensed real estate appraiser or broker.
+- Property valuation: Provide a current real estate valuation prepared by an independent third party, such as a licensed real estate appraiser or broker.
 Online estimates or automated valuation tools (such as Zillow or county tax records) are not accepted for in-kind transfer or rollover transactions.
 You may upload the signed valuation documentation when submitting STRATA's Fair Market Valuation - Real Estate form.

 Resources: